D4V3Z02/4ConnectAI/README.md

 - Added faster win-condition checking (does not check the whole board after one chip has been played)
 - Added an AI which plays random turns
 - Added an AI which uses the MinMax-Algorithm
+- Added an optimized AI which uses the MinMax-Algorithm with Alpha-Beta pruning
 - Optimized Python Code with Cython

 ## Prerequisites